Want more of the best things to stream? Subscribe to Urban List's entertainment newsletter The Binge right here.

 Oh yes, if you're looking for the best shows on Paramount+ Australia, you've come to the right place.

 Paramount+ plays host to blockbuster shows, old faves, binge-worthy drama series, reality TV and live sport.
 And best of all it’s got an epic selection of homegrown entertainment too.
 Take it from us, it was pretty hard to reduce the best shows on Paramount+ Australia down to this list.

-To help get your viewing session started, we’ve picked out the best shows and movies on Paramount+.
+To help get your viewing session started, we’ve picked out the best shows on Paramount+ Australia to watch.

 Two Weeks To Live

 Two Weeks To Live is a darkly comic tale of love and revenge born from a harmless prank that goes terribly wrong.
 Game Of Thrones’ Maisie Williams plays Kim, an early 20-something oddball who, since the murder of her father, has lived off-grid in the wilderness with her doomsday-prepping mother Tina (Fleabag’s Sian Clifford).
 Feeling compelled to go on a belated coming-of-age adventure, Kim sets out to find her dad’s killer.
 Things get complicated when she meets brothers Nicky and Jay, and the trio set in motion a chaotic series of events that puts all their lives in danger.
 Watch it here.

 Why Women Kill